Duties and rights of Parliament

 Members of both chambers have:

-- the right to question the Cabinet, for instance during Question Time;
+- The right to question the cabinet, for instance during the question hour;

 Moreover, the House of Representatives has certain exclusive rights for the execution of its tasks: